Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-Type 2 diabetes usually occurs as a result of genetics and lifestyle.
-It is marked by abnormally high levels of blood sugar, known as glucose.
-Glucose is the primary source of energy for our cells that the body makes from food we ingest.
-The onset of type 2 diabetes is triggered when the body is no longer able to properly use insulin, the hormone that helps cells take in glucose from the blood.
-When glucose stays in the blood stream instead of moving into the cells, nerves and blood vessels can be damaged.
-This increases the risk of cardiovascular disease, stroke, blindness, kidney disease, and circulation problems.
+Type 2 diabetes often happens due to genetics and lifestyle.
+It is when a person has high levels of blood sugar, known as glucose.
+The body makes glucose from the food we eat.
+It is the main source of energy for our cells.
+Type 2 diabetes is triggered when the body is no longer able to use insulin well.
+This is the hormone that helps cells take in glucose from the blood.
+Nerves and blood vessels can be harmed when glucose stays in the blood instead of moving into the cells.
+This raises the risk of health problems, such as stroke, blindness, and blood flow problems.

 American Diabetes Association